Correlated reference-assisted variational quantum eigensolver: Theory and computation

 Note that, for convenience, we have used Einstein's convention in Eq.~\ref{eq:vobmp2} to present the summations over repeated indices.
 We rewrite $\hat{H}_\text{OBMP2}$ (Eqs. \ref{eq:h2} and \ref{eq:h4}) in a similar form to Eq. \ref{eq:h1hf} for $\hat{H}_\text{HF}$ as follows:

 with $\hat{\bar{F}} = \bar{f}^{p}_{q} \hat{a}_{p}^{q}$. $\bar{f}^{p}_{q}$ is so-called {\it correlated} Fock matrix and written as

-$v^{p}_{q}$ is the matrix representation of the one-body operator $\hat{V}_{\text{OBMP2}}$, serving as the correlation potential altering the uncorrelated HF picture.
+$v^{p}_{q}$ is the matrix representation of the one-body operator $\hat{v}_{\text{OBMP2}}$, serving as the correlation potential altering the uncorrelated HF picture.
 We update the MO coefficients and energies by diagonalizing the matrix $\bar{f}^{p}_{q}$, leading to orbital relaxation in the presence of dynamic correlation effects.
+The formal scaling of OBMP2 is similar to standard MP2 ($N^5$).
 The OBMP2 method is implemented within a local version of PySCF\cite{pyscf-2018}.